 Working with images in Engee

-Let's present an approach for designing image processing algorithms to load an image into a component on the Engee canvas and process different colour channels.
+Let's present an approach for designing image processing algorithms that allows you to load an image into a component on an Engee canvas and process various color channels.

-Graphical design environments allow you to achieve very high speed of development.
-And although full-fledged graphical development requires a large library of components, which the designer must be able to understand, this approach allows to avoid coding errors and generally equalise the opportunities of professional programmers and experts of other applied scientific fields.
+Graphical design environments allow you to achieve a very high development speed.
+Although full-fledged graphical development requires a large library of components that a designer should be able to understand, this approach avoids coding errors and generally equalizes the capabilities of professional programmers and experts in other applied scientific fields.

 Task description

-In this example we will show how to load an image into a canvas component and invert one of the channels.
-The name of the input file with the image should be given as the parameter Название файла of the block Изображение.
+In this example, we will show how to load an image into a component on a canvas and invert one of the channels.
+The name of the input image file should be given as a parameter. Название файла the block Изображение.
 It is assumed that the image has 4 channels.

-If there is no Alpha channel (transparency channel) in the input image, the model will output a matrix consisting of 255 values at the output A.
+If there is no Alpha channel (transparency channel) in the source image, the model outputs A matrix consisting of 255 values.

-The method of storing an image inside a block is not very efficient when dealing with large images.
-This may be the case if you store matrices in text form inside the block code.
+The way to save an image inside a block is not very effective when working with large images.
+This may happen if you store the matrices in text form inside the block code.

-We recommend debugging the algorithm on a small-sized image (less than 200 pixels on a side).
-Most likely, for good processing of large images, it is necessary to place them in the code of components in the format char* and "unpack" them with the help of additional C/C++ libraries.
+We recommend debugging the algorithm on a small image (less than 200 pixels on the side).
+Most likely, for good processing of large images, they need to be placed in the component code in the format char* and "unpack" using additional C/C++ libraries.

-100*100 images are processed in less than 10 seconds, including model compilation and initialisation.
+100*100 images are processed in less than 10 seconds, including model compilation and initialization.

-When the mask parameters are changed, the image on the front of the block is updated.
-The image is also placed inside the block code and is not erased if you move the model or move or delete the original image file.
+When changing the mask parameters, the image on the front side of the block is updated.
+The image is also placed inside the block code and is not erased if the model is moved or the original image file is moved or deleted.

-Let's run the model through the programme control mechanism:
+Let's run the model through the software control mechanism:

 model_name = "picture_read_model";